xiaoya27/TensorFlow-Techniques-Notes/CV-recap.md

 ## this is my note from advanced Computer Vision with TensorFlow

-### Object Detection and Sliding Windows
+### Object Detection and Sliding Windows methodologies

 examples:
-face recog and verification
+1. face recog and verification
+2. vehicle counting
+3. etc.

 methodologies:
 1. sliding window: